ngs-lang/ngs/doc/ngslang.1.md

 # Types

-NGS is dynamically typed language: values (and not variables) have types.
+NGS is a dynamically typed language: values (and not variables) have types.

 	a = 1
 	a = "ok"